-Assumptions made as at each reporting date (e.g. the calculation of the provision for doubtful debts and fair value adjustments), are based on best estimates at that date.
-Although the Bank has internal control systems in place to ensure that estimates can be reliably measured, actual amounts may differ from those estimates.
+Assumptions made as at each reporting date (e.g. the calculation of the ECL and fair value adjustments), are based on best estimates at that time.
+Although the Bank has processes in place to ensure that estimates can be reliably measured, actual amounts may differ from those estimates.